What is a Credit Card and how credit card works?

 A grace period is an extra time that the card providers offer their customers to pay off their bills.
 It is the time between the bill generation date and the last date of bill payment, during a grace period you will not be charged any interest, the time may vary depending on the card provider and the card type.

-However, if you have a previous unpaid balance in your account, or if you have performed a balance transfer or cash withdrawal, the grace period will not be applicable anymore.
+However, if you have a previous unpaid balance in your account, or if you have performed a balance transfer or credit card cash withdrawal, the grace period will not be applicable anymore.

-What is Insurance on Credit Card and how to use it?
+What is credit card insurance and how to use it?

 Credit card insurance or balance protection insurance covers the customers during a rough time, it pays off the card bill in case the cardholder is disabled, hospitalized, unemployed, or dead.
 However, the insurance company is not liable to pay the bills that you have made after the disability takes upon you.